-- To specify the qualifications and experience required by the ES (TL of the EIA) in order to qualify for the said assignment, - To specify the scope of work of the ES with relation to conducting the EIA study, preparation of EIAR and obtaining the environmental approval from CEA - To describe the requirements stipulated in the EIA TOR forwarded by CEA (Annexure 1) and requirements of other stakeholder agencies - To indicate the assistance provided by the RDA (ESDD and PMU) for the ES during the assignment, - To indicate the time allocation for the assignment and the financial disbursement related to the assignment of Environmental Specialist.
+- To specify the qualifications and experience required by the EE in order to qualify for the said assignment, - To specify the scope of work of the Extended Cost Benefit Analysis under Chapter 6 of the EIA in relation to conducting the EIA study, preparation of EIAR and obtaining the environmental approval from CEA, - To describe the requirements stipulated in the EIA TOR forwarded by CEA (Ref.
+Appendix).and requirements of other stakeholder agencies. - To indicate the assistance provided by the RDA (ESDD and PMU) for the study during the assignment, - To indicate the time allocation for the assignment and the financial disbursement related to the assignment of Environmental Economist.

-3. Required Qualifications of the Environmental Specialist
+3. Required Qualifications of the Environmental Economist

-- M.Sc. in Environmental Sciences, Environment Management, Environmental Engineering or related field - Minimum of 8 years proven experience in carrying out Environmental Impact Assessments (EIA) for road development projects which were approved by CEA. - Experience in acting as the Team Leader of EIA's which were approved by CEA
+PhD/M.Sc. in Economics/Environmental Economics ,Natural Science, Environment Management, Environmental Engineering, or related field Minimum of 8 years proven experience in carrying out the Extended Cost Benefit Analysis for the Environmental Impact Assessments (EIA) for road development and other projects which were approved by CEA.